+These big wide open spaces you are driving through are mostly pastoral properties grazing cattle or sheep.
+This is station country where the land is held under long term pastoral leases.
 THE PASTORAL INDUSTRY Clifton Hills Station, Cordillo Downs Station, Innamincka Station and Murnpeowie Station are some of the largest holdings you'll travel through.
 Some families have lived and worked on their properties for generations.
 All have experienced the heartbreak and joy brought by the erratic climate and rainfall.
 They live here because they love and respect the land, they love the way of life and the challenges of managing stock and the vast tracts of land they are responsible for.
 The early colonists believed the land was suitable for grazing stock and the graziers moved steadily north in the footsteps of the explorers from 1839 onward.
 At that time most preferred to raise sheep rather than cattle because growing wool was more profitable and a durable commodity not vulnerable to spoilage on the long trip to Port Augusta and then on to London.
 In the end drought, rabbits, wild dogs and The Depression all contributed to properties north of the Dog Fence shifting from sheep to grazing cattle for beef production.
-What do the stock eat out here?
+WHAT DO THE STOCK EAT OUT HERE?

 Stock have a greater choice of feed in pastoral country than in the higher rainfall areas, with native grasses and shrubs providing excellent fodder.
 The region is renowned for fattening cattle - many of the native plant species are surprisingly high in nutrition.
 When flood waters recede, the channel country has vast areas of pasture made up of Nardoo, Cooper Clover, Verbine, Lignum and a myriad of grasses.
 A thriving organic beef industry has grown out of this region.
 Common pests and diseases do not affect the cattle grazing here, so the beef produced is chemical free.
-This, together with the sustainable grazing of the native vegetation, has allowed the properties to become organically accredited and they sell high quality beef both to the domestic and international markets.
-Innamincka Regional Reserve The Innamincka Regional Reserve is a multiple use reserve based on a partnership between conservation, tourism, pastoralism and the oil and gas industry.
+This together with the sustainable grazing of the native vegetation has allowed the properties to become organically accredited and they sell high quality beef both to the domestic market and around the world.
+INNAMINCKA REGIONAL RESERVE The Innamincka Regional Reserve is a multiple use reserve based on a partnership between conservation, tourism, pastoralism and the oil and gas industry.
 In what was an Australian first, the Reserve was established in 1988 under an amended National Parks and Wildlife Act to assure the integrity of the wetlands and allow for continued commercial use and better management of the Reserve's recreation areas.
-Fences and gates Fences and gates are a necessary part of stock management - sometimes they cross public roads. - Leave gates as you find them either open or closed - Few roads are fenced be aware of stock especially at night - Troughs and tanks- camp more than 500m away from these stock water points

-The Cordillo Woolshed Most stations in the region now carry cattle, but sheep played an important role in the early history of the district.
+FENCES AND GATES Fences and gates are a necessary part of stock management - sometimes they cross public roads. - Please leave gates as you find them either open or closed - Few roads are fenced be aware of stock especially at night - Waterholes and troughs camp more than 500m away from these stock water points THE CORDILLO WOOLSHED Most stations in the region now carry cattle, but sheep played an important role in the early history of the district.
 At Cordillo Downs in the 1880s a record 85,000 sheep were shorn in the huge heritage listed woolshed.
 It was built of local stone and with a curved roof due to the lack of local timber.
 Shearers came first on foot then in teams of up to 25-30 by bicycle.
 As they moved between shearing sheds their stopovers in Innamincka were boisterous affairs as the men transferred the spoils of their labour to the publican.